A Neuromodulable Current-Mode Silicon Neuron for Robust and Adaptive Neuromorphic Systems: Conclusions

-Future work will showcase the capabilities of networks of mixed-feedback neurons interconnected through synaptic and neuromodulatory interactions to enable adaptive signal processing and sensorimotor control application.
+Future work will showcase the capabilities of networks of mixed-feedback neurons interconnected through synaptic and neuromodulatory interactions to enable adaptive signal processing and sensorimotor control applications.
 A forthcoming chip will integrate an array of the mixed-feedback neurons presented here, with a revised layout to minimize mismatch, and programmable synaptic connections and neuromodulatory pathways to demonstrate network-level behavioral modulation.
+This new chip will also enable experimental validation of the energy per spike and power consumption metrics presented in this work.
 In parallel, we will investigate closed-loop neuromodulation controllers, such as the one presented in~\cite{fyon_reliable_2023}, to autonomously tune bias currents and compensate for device mismatch using knowledge of the neuron's mathematical model.
-Together, these developments aim to advance mixed-feedback neuromorphic hardware from single-neuron demonstrations towards adaptive and energy-efficient analog computing systems.
+Together, these developments aim to advance mixed-feedback neuromorphic hardware from single-neuron demonstrations towards adaptive, energy-efficient analog computing systems.

 \ack{We gratefully acknowledge Philipp Klein for his advice and suggestions on the neuron layout, François Piron for his work on the floorplanning of the test chip and his support during the tapeout phase, and Guillaume Drion for his feedback and advice on the modeling aspects of this work.}